faransikandar/CS109A_FinalProject_Spotify/index.md

 In order to understand playlists better, and based on our EDA, we chose to predict overall followers as well as followers by category (which is very similar to genre).

-## 3. Literature Review/Related Work:
+## Section 3.
+Literature Review/Related Work:

 In our work on this project, we have consulted the following resources: